 In the race to free trading and fractional shares, there are new companies popping up all the time.
-But Public isn't new - it's actually a rebrand of one of the first app-based investing products called Matador.
+But Public isn't new - it's actually a re-brand of one of the first app-based investing products called Matador.

-How do they compare now that most major brokerage firms also offer commission free trading?
+How do they compare now that most major brokerage firms also offer commission-free trading?
 Let's check it out in our Public investing app review.

 - Commission-free investing app with no minimum deposit

-- Allowing investing in fractional shares
+- Allows investing in fractional shares

 - Community of traders and investors

 Get up to $10,000* when you transfer your account from another brokerage.

 Public is an app-based stock brokerage company that doesn’t charge commissions on trades.
 It was founded in 2017.
 There are four founders: Jannick Malling, Matt Kennedy, Peter Quinn, and Sean Hendelman.

 The company’s legal name is Public Holdings, Inc. doing business as Open to the Public Investing, Inc., a registered broker-dealer and member of FINRA and SIPC.
 Public used to be called Matador but later changed the front-facing name of the company to Public.